Promoting the sustainable management of Mediterranean forests

 MENFRI is an EU funded research project aiming at fostering international cooperation amongst the Mediterranean region in the field of forestry.
 By setting up a discussion platform, MENFRI aims at exchanging best practices, contacts and knowledge, and at promoting the Mediterranean forestry as an innovative and job creating sector able to face global changes.

 Alongside our work with MENFRI, we are involved in a wide range of projects within the Mediterranean region.

 We are undertaking outreach and awareness raising activities in the countries of the region that do not have a national forest certification system and are not covered by the MENFRI project, such as Albania, Croatia, Greece and Montenegro.
 This has included various outreach activities in Croatia and Montenegro, and in Greece we are in the process of developing a larger scale project.

-Significant progress has also been made in Turkey, as we support the country as they look to establish a National Governing Body while developing their certification system.
+Significant progress has also been made in Turkey, as we support the country in establishing a National Governing Body while developing a certification system.

 The production of cork plays an important role in many rural areas of the Mediterranean region, and if managed appropriately its production is sustainable.

 We have been working with PEFC Spain and other partners in the region for several years to promote the certification of cork – creating demand and awareness among wine producers and retailers while encouraging forest owners in Portugal, Spain, France, Algeria and Italy to produce PEFC-certified cork.